-- Mid-channel bars are included in the BFW (Figure 3.3, Width A).
-Mid-channel bars are defined as channel features lower in elevation than the line at the top of the active channel, but are frequently dry during baseflow conditions. - Islands are not included in the BFW.
+Mid-channel bars are included in the BFW (Figure 3.3, Width A).
+Mid-channel bars are defined as channel features lower in elevation than the line at the top of the active channel, but are frequently dry during baseflow conditions.

+Islands are not included in the BFW.
 Islands are channel features that are dry even when the river is at bankfull stage.
 If a mid-channel feature is as high as the surrounding floodplain, it is considered an island.
-Measure and sum the multiple "bankfull widths" surrounding the island (Figure 3.3, Widths B and C). - Side channels are not included in the BFW.
-A side channel is a channel typically activated during high flow, though it may carry some perennial flow.
+Measure and sum the multiple "bankfull widths" surrounding the island (Figure 3.3, Widths B and C).